purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 How does RSA work?

+### Integer factorization
-First off, we've noted that it will ultimately use the difficulty of integer factorization as its security measure.
+First off, we've noted that RSA will ultimately use the difficulty of integer factorization as its security measure.
 That means that for an eavesdropper to decrypt a private message, it should be (roughly) as hard as factoring some number N.
 Clearly, if we choose something trivial for N like 15, then an eavesdropper would very immediately be able to break our code.

 So how do we choose a good N?

 Well, it should be big.
-Factoring a number grows (TODO) exponentionally in the number of bits of the number (TODO exponential over bits doesn't that just mean exp(log) which is linear?)
+Integer factorization is still an "unsolved" problem.
+We don't have any efficient algorithms for doing it, and they probably don't exist, but we don't know for sure (it basically boils down to P=NP).
+In general, for a number N that is b bits, we don't have any algorithms that run in polynomial time O(b^k).
+The best algorithms are sub-exponential.
+The [general number field sieve](https://en.wikipedia.org/wiki/General_number_field_sieve) is an example of the one of the most efficient algorithms.
+As an aside, Shor's algorithm provides a polynomial solution for factoring numbers, which means that quantum computers would/could render RSA obsolete as a secure system.

+Why can't N be prime itself?
+(TODO show why it doesn't work in RSA)

 The hardest numbers to factor are those that are "semiprime".
-(TODO why can't N be prime itself?)
 Semiprime means that a number is a product of two primes.
-(TODO why isn't three primes even harder?)
 Why are these the hardest?
 Well what's the alternative?
 All numbers factor into primes ultimately.
-A number close to N might have many more prime factors.
-This necessarily means the factors are smaller, and possibly repeated.
-This makes factoring significantly easier (it's easier to find smaller factors by brute force, and every time you do, you reduce the search space of further factors)
+Sure, if you multipled it by another prime factor that would be even harder, but the number would be much larger and makes the system slower in general.
+When we're compromising for practical speeds for the sender and recipient, we need to be mindful of limiting how large N is.
+For a given rough value of N, the hardest to factor numbers are semiprime.
+Otherwise it has more factors which are necessarily smaller and possibly repeated.
+This makes factoring significantly easier, and many of the most efficient algorithms ultimately relate to the difficulty of finding the smallest prime factor.

+### Using N to encrypt and decrypt messages

 Okay so we know how to choose a big N now.
 How do we actually use this information to encrypt and decrypt a message?